-The Cathedral is the largest and one of the oldest sacred buildings of the medieval period in the Baltic region, combining Romanesque, early Gothic, Baroque and Art Nouveau features.
-Today, alongside church services the cathedral hosts concerts by local and internationally renowned musicians.
+The Cathedral is the largest and one of the oldest sacred buildings of the medieval period in the Baltic region, combining Romanesque, early Gothic, Baroque and Art Nouveau features, which makes it a prominent stop on any Riga sightseeing itinerary.
+Today, alongside church services, the cathedral hosts concerts by local and internationally renowned musicians.

 The foundation stone of Riga Dome Cathedral was laid in 1211.
 Over time, the cathedral was enlarged by the construction of the west transept and side chapels, as well as by raising church's central area, thus turning it into a basilica.
 Cathedral's medieval tower surmounted by an octagonal pyramidal spire can be seen in the oldest image of Riga published in Sebastian Münster's book "Cosmographia" (mid-16th century).